jakkal6/snowflash/README.md

+# flash_snowglobes

+Tools for running [SNOwGLoBES](https://github.com/SNOwGLoBES/snowglobes) on FLASH models to predict neutrino observables.

+## flash2snowglobes
+Modules to convert FLASH data to neutrino fluxes and run snowglobes.

+Credit: Adapted from scripts written by MacKenzie Warren.

+The main loop is `flash2snowglobes.py`, which takes FLASH input, converts it to the neutrino fluences for snowglobes, runs snowglobes on each time bin, then extracts the output.
+Currently defaults to 5ms time bins.
+The extracted output is in the form of average detected energies and neutrino counts.

-# snowglobes
+## snowglobes

-This package is for handling and plotting simulated CCSN neutrino data from [SNOwGLoBES](https://github.com/SNOwGLoBES/snowglobes), as used in the electron-capture rate project.
+Subpackage for handling and plotting snowglobes output, as used in the electron-capture rate project.

 The main class is `snowglobes.SnowGlobesData`.